scylladb/care-pet/docs/getting_started.md

 ### Architecture

 -   migrate - Creates the CarePet keyspace and tables.
--   sensor - generates a pet health data and pushes it into the storage.
+-   sensor - Generates pet health data and pushes it into the storage.
 -   server - REST API service for tracking pets' health state.